DanyloKalinchuk/TaskTracker/README.md

 `make`

 # Usage
-While the build folder use `.\TaslTracker` app name.
+While in the build folder use `.\TaslTracker` as the app name.
 Print `.\Tasktracker help` to see the list of commands.